General common questions

 How do I know my placenta is healthy?

-If you have a blood based infection like Hepatitis or a uterine infection it is not safe to encapsulate your placenta.
+Your placenta is part of the whole mother and baby unit.
+If you are well, your placenta is well.
+If you are unwell, you will know this before your baby arrives.
+It is extremely rare for a placenta to be unhealthy.
+If you have a blood-based infection like Hepatitis or a uterine infection it is not safe to encapsulate your placenta.
 When I receive your placenta I check that it is healthy.

 Are there any negative side effects from taking placenta capsules?

-I have only had one mother report feeling a little nauseous after taking the capsules, she lessened her dose for a couple of days and felt fine from then on.
+In over eleven years, I have only had one mother report feeling a little nauseous after taking the capsules, she lessened her dose for a couple of days and felt fine from then on.
 Another woman found she also had to avoid taking her capsules in the afternoon as they gave her so much energy she found it hard to fall asleep!
-Research has showed very few women experience negative side effects.
+Research has shown very few women experience negative side effects.

 How do you make sure my placenta is not mixed up with someone else’s?